 "6.16.3.3.
-When a remotely controlled shut-off valve is intended to be fitted as a component of an interconnected LPG-system for the purpose of paragraph 17.13.2.2., it shall be submitted, during approval, to an endurance test according to paragraph 9. of Annex 15 with a number of cycles equal to 20,000.
+Without prejudice to paragraph 1.7. of Annex 7 of this Regulation (commanded stop phases), a remotely controlled shut-off valve (when intended to be fitted as a component of an interconnected LPG-system for the purpose of paragraph 17.13.2.2.) shall be submitted, during approval, to an endurance test according to paragraph 9. of Annex 15 with a number of cycles equal to 20,000.